aalhitennf/floem-things/README.md

     Enable runtime support with one of the feature flags: `tokio`, `async-std` or `smol`.
     </br>
-    Floem uses `async-std` by default so if you want to use `tokio` or `smol`, disable default features on this crate.
+    Floem uses `async-std` by default so if you want to use `tokio`, disable default features on this crate.

 <h4>Examples</h4>